Robustness-by-Construction Synthesis: Adapting to the Environment at Runtime: Adaptive Strategies

 The best truth value Player~$0$ can enforce in this game is $0011$.
 This is because Player~$1$ can move along the edge~$0\rightarrow 2$, which satisfies the second implication with value~$1111$ (as $q$ does not occur), but also satisfies the premise of the first implication with value~$1111$.
 Hence, the value of the whole formula is the value of the subformula~$\Boxdot p$.
 The best value Player~$0$ can achieve for it is indeed $0011$ by looping between vertices~$3$ and $2$.
 His only other choice, i.e., to move to $4$ eventually, only results in the value~$0001$.

 However, if Player~$1$ does not take the edge~$0\rightarrow 2$ but instead moves to vertex~$2$ via vertex~$1$, Player~$0$ can gain from this \emph{bad move} by instead moving to vertex~$4$.
 In that case, the formula is satisfied with truth value~$1111$.
-Thus, a strategy that adapts to the bad move by the opponent can achieve a better value than one that does not, if she does make a bad move.
+Thus, a strategy that adapts to the bad move by the opponent can achieve a better value than one that does not, if they do make a bad move.